codsen/codsen/packages/string-strip-html/readme.md

 `input`        | String       | yes         | Text you want to strip HTML tags from `opts`         | Plain object | no          | Optional options object, see below

-If input arguments are supplied have any other types, error will be `throw`n.
+If input arguments are supplied have any other types, an error will be `throw`n.

 **[⬆ &nbsp;back to top](#)**